 Correlation with crude oil

-Commodity prices typically don’t correlate directly to midstream MLP performance.
-With the exception of upstream MLPs, which sell oil and have direct exposure to oil prices, most other MLPs—especially the midstream MLPs—are generally impacted when oil prices are low enough that drilling is curtailed and pipeline volumes are cut.
+Commodity prices typically don’t correlate directly to midstream MLP performances.
+Outside of upstream MLPs, which sell oil and have direct exposure to oil prices, most other MLPs—especially midstream MLPs—are generally affected when oil prices are low enough that drilling is curtailed and pipeline volumes are cut.